 Current NFL Draft Rules for High School Players

-Currently, the NFL has strict rules in place regarding high school players entering the draft.
+As mentioned above, the NFL has strict rules in place regarding high school players entering the draft.
 The league requires players to be at least three years removed from high school before they are eligible to enter the NFL Draft.

 This means that players must have completed their senior year of high school, plus an additional three years, before they can declare for the draft.